ehmicky/unix-permissions/README.md

 ## `min(permissions...)`

-Retrieve the lowest permissions among all argument.
+Retrieve the lowest permissions among all arguments.

 This does not return the lowest argument.
 Instead it returns a combination of the lowest bits of all arguments.